shenwei356/LexicMap/docs/content/introduction/_index.md

 Notes:
 - All files are stored on a server with HDD disks.
+No files are cached in memory.
 - Tests are performed in a single cluster node with 48 CPU cores (Intel Xeon Gold 6336Y CPU @ 2.40 GHz).
 - Index building parameters: `-k 31 -m 40000`.
-Genome batch size: `-b 10000` for GTDB datasets, `-b 131072` for others.
+Genome batch size: `-b 10000` for GTDB datasets, `-b 50000` for others.

 ## Algorithm overview